brown-puzzle-hq/bph-site/README.md

         └── solution
     ```

-4. **Hard-code the puzzle id, the puzzle body, and the solution body inside of data.tsx.** You can also add copy text, partial solutions, and extra tasks.
+4. **Hard-code the puzzle id, the puzzle body, and the solution body inside of data.tsx.**

+    You can also add copy text, partial solutions, and extra tasks.
 Set values to null or empty if they don't exist.
+    More information about creating puzzle bodies [below](#creating-puzzle-and-solution-bodies).

     ```ts
     export const puzzleId = "example";